EladSoffer/targil3/README.md

 you can also switch conversations by pressing the person that you want to talk to(you can see that the friend who currently talk to be with blue background in the chats list).<br />
 you can logout by pressing the logout button at the top left screen corner .

+**using socket.io**
+in this exercise we use socket.io and therefore when one person add his friend, his friend will get a new contact. when one person send message to his friend he will get it and will see it alive. when one person delete his friend, the contact's frienf will refresh it.

+**using server**
+all the data save in database (mongodb), and therefore refreshing will not distarbe the data, and all the data will save.

 ##### How to run: